-The Maryland Port Administration (MPA) is entering a Memorandum of Understanding (MOU) with DPW for the MPA to provide around \$910,000 to purchase solar cans which will be purchased and serviced by DPW.
-The MPA is providing this funding for the cans as part of their mitigation efforts under the Masonville Dredging facility development required obligations.
-The cans will be placed in the Masonville Cove community.
-In addition, funding will be available through the Local Impact Grant ("LIG") funds in the City of Baltimore's Casino Impact Area ("CIA"), also known as the "South Baltimore Gateway" to purchase and place solar cans in that Area.
-The schedule calls for the cans to be placed in early 2018, which is subject to change.
+The Maryland Port Administration (MPA)entered a Memorandum of Understanding (MOU) with DPW for the MPA to provide funding to purchase solar cans with the intent to place the cans in the Masonville Cove community and have them serviced by DPW.
+The MPA provided this funding for the cans as part of their mitigation efforts under the Masonville Dredging facility development required obligations.
+In addition, the Local Impact Grant ("LIG") funds in the City of Baltimore's Casino Impact Area ("CIA"), also known as the "South Baltimore Gateway" were utilized to purchase and place solar cans in that Area.
+The cans were purchased and distributed in Sepember of 2018.